MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 ## Next steps

-With the subscription in place, the application team can create, deploy, and operate the workload, with the placement and governance set forth by the vending process.
+With the subscription in place, the application team can create, deploy, and operate the workload with the placement and governance set forth by the vending process.

 As the governance requirements of a workload changes, you should move subscriptions to the management group that best meets workload needs.
 You can automate the move by using Bicep or Terraform.
 For more information, see: